Wasserstein Distributionally Robust Regret Optimization: Motivation and Problem Statement

-Finally, we show in Figure \ref{fig:worst_case-dists_drro} the original data distribution along with the two distributions that maximize the regret for the optimal DRRO policy.
-The first distribution moves mass to the left and corresponds to the regret from ordering too much.
-The other distribution moves mass to the right and hence corresponds to the regret of ordering too little.
+Finally, we show in Figure~\ref{fig:worst_case-dists_drro} the empirical CDF of the original data distribution together with the CDFs of the two distributions that maximize the regret for the optimal DRRO policy.
+The first distribution shifts mass to the left and corresponds to the regret from ordering too much.
+The other distribution shifts mass to the right and hence corresponds to the regret of ordering too little.
 These two distributions correspond to the two terms inside the maximum in \eqref{eq:newsvendor_regret_split}.
-For the DRRO optimal policy the two expressions in the maximum will be equal and the corresponding worst case distributions from \eqref{eq:g_def} yield two distributions that both attain the regret.
-The fact that there are typically two worst case distributions in the current DRRO case (with a strictly convex transportation cost) should be contrasted with the standard DRO formulation where under suitable assumptions there is only one worst-case distribution.
+For the DRRO optimal policy the two expressions in the maximum will be equal and the corresponding worst-case distributions from \eqref{eq:g_def} yield two distributions that both attain the regret.
+The fact that there are always at least two worst-case distributions in DRRO should be contrasted with the standard DRO formulation where under suitable assumptions there is only one worst-case distribution.
 In summary, this example illustrates that a regret-focused policy can maintain robustness while capturing more upside than a worst-case-focused policy.